 The Leadership in Administration Program enhances productivity and performance management.
-Participants will receive the professional development and interpersonal tools they need to achieve and maintain administrative excellence.
-The Program includes an EQ-i Emotional Intelligence assessment and practical, relevant approaches to productivity and time management.
+Participants will receive the professional development and interpersonal tools they need to achieve and maintain administrative performance.
+The Program includes an EQ Emotional Intelligence assessment and practical, relevant approaches to productivity and time management.
 Learn the essentials of managing priorities and relationships like a leader.

 - Productivity and Performance Management